-Each spring, historic Leesburg, Virginia kicks off the season with the Leesburg Flower and Garden Festival, and in 2018, the events will take place on Saturday, April 21 and Sunday, April 22, which also happens to be Earth Day.
+Each spring, historic Leesburg, Virginia kicks off the season with the Leesburg Flower and Garden Festival, and in 2019, the events will take place on Saturday, April 27 and Sunday, April 28.

 The Leesburg Flower and Garden Festival showcases the city's many lush landscapes and gorgeous gardens during a two-day family-friendly event that features food, music, children's entertainment, crafts, and a landscape design contest.
 More than 100 vendors will also display landscape designs, gardening supplies, outdoor living items, plants, flowers, herbs, and special gardening demonstrations.

 Held rain or shine, the festival will be held on King, Market, and Cornwall Streets in downtown Leesburg, Virginia from 10 a.m. to 6 p.m. on Saturday and 10 a.m. to 5 p.m. on Sunday.
 Located just about an hour outside Washington, D.C., this annual spring event makes for a great day or weekend trip during your April vacation to the nation's capital.
 There is a $3 suggested donation for this event.

 Entertainment Highlights and General Information

 Among the many features of the Leesburg Flower and Garden Festival, the music on the Main Stage and the hourly entertainment at the Children's Stage are local favorites.